Viewpoint: Practical Applications of AI for Billing and Collections

 At last, another writeup on the power of artificial intelligence (AI).
 For the past year, we’ve all been on our own personal journey of AI adoption.
 In both business and personal applications, generative AI solutions have progressed from mind-blowing revelations (think of your first ChatGPT prompt) to daily companions that help with the little things.
 With the rapid pace of innovation and real-world application, it’s easy for our imaginations to run wild about what the future of AI holds.

-First, let’s align on a several concrete statements about AI in July 2024:
+First, let’s align on a several concrete statements about AI in August 2024:

 1. AI’s value proposition is not equal across all landscapes.
 The value of AI models heavily favors text-based outputs, which doesn’t do a whole lot for finance teams.
 Said differently, current tools are much better at writing a bedtime story than they are at prepping and auditing financial statements.